top of page

 Healing Through Justice

-The Healing Through Justice model receives global recognition for its impact on community healing through holistic social justice engagement.
+The Healing Through Justice model has received global recognition for its impact on community healing through holistic youth leadership development and social justice engagement

-Our work validates the positive effect that community organizing and action have on issues around mental health and wellness within Black and brown communities.
+Our work validates the positive effect that youth leadership and action have on issues around mental health and wellness within Black and brown communities.

 Dot Paint Splatter